 The benefits of an LLC include the following:

 - An LLC is a separate legal entity.

 - The name of an LLC is the legal name and used when conducting business (although you may apply for additional DBAs).

 An LLC is often preferred when liability is a possibility or employees will be hired.
 The protection given is much higher with an LLC.
-Expansion and selling a business is also easier with an LLC as well as seeking funding.
+Expansion and selling a business, and seeking funding, is also easier with an LLC.

-Financially, there is a much lower cost for doing business as a DBA vs. LLC.
+There is a much lower cost for doing business as a DBA vs. LLC.
 A DBA has only two fees: a registration fee and a renewal fee, which is generally necessary every five years, depending on the state.
-However, an LLC, in most cases, requires the payment of state taxes, which makes it much more costly.
-These taxes are often a flat fee.
+However, an LLC, in most cases, requires the payment of state taxes (often a flat fee).